JustinInCoding/HIITFit/README.md

 ## Technologies Used

 - Use Form and Section to display History View
-- Use dev data when developing rather than on release by conditional compilation
+- Use dev data when developing rather than on release by conditional compilation and with Preview Content

 ## Features